-Observab Evidenc Not Meeting Approaching Effective Distinguished Speech Languag Pathologi (SLP) Behavio aligned to the DPS Shared Core With guidance, takes ownership of professional learning needs by identifying learning opportunities that support professional growth.
-Given guidance and direction, attends and participates in professional learning activities within the school, district and/or other organizations.
+Observable Evidence NOT MEETING APPROACHING EFFECTIVE DISTINGUISHED Speech Language Pathologists (SLP) Behaviors Rarely shares or implements the knowledge gained from professional learning activities within the school, district and/or other organizations aligned to the DPS Shared Core Values.
+Rarely designs and does not implement professional development goals from options provided to positively influence student, school, and/or district outcomes.
 Shares the knowledge gained from professional learning activities within the school, district and/or other organizations aligned to the DPS Shared Core Values.
 Designs and reflects on strategies to implement but does not meet professional development goals from areas considered and/or discussed to positively influence student, school, and/or district outcomes.
-Takes ownership of professional learning needs by self-identifying learning opportunities that support professional growth.
-Attends and actively participates in professional learning activities within the school, district and/or other organizations.
-Actively implements and shares knowledge gained from professional learning activities within the school, district and/or other organizations aligned to the DPS Shared Core Values.
+Actively implements from professional learning activities within the school, district and/or other organizations aligned to the DPS Shared Core Values.
 Designs, implements and meets prioritized professional development goals for the current school year aligned to best practice to positively influence student, school, and/or district outcomes.
-In addition to "Effective": 1.
-Creates and leads cultural competence practice among SLPs, educators, and/ or families (e.g., training for families to build competence with low tech &/or high tech augmentative systems of how to use and apply at home or within the community).
-OR 2.
-Facilitates and leads a culture of improvement within the school community and/or SLP department through leading an educational approach supported by research that influences positive student outcomes.
-For Example: Research-based approaches from universities which directly target Language and Literacy skills that improve progress monitoring and intervention planning for DPS students.
+2. Facilitates and leads a culture of improvement within the school community and/or SLP department through leading an educational approach supported by research that influences positive student outcomes. • shares knowledge gained through professional learning opportunities.
+For Example: • Research-based approaches from universities which directly target Language and Literacy skills that improve progress monitoring and intervention planning for DPS students.